BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 # Summary

 The Python Anesthesia Simulator (PAS) models the effect of drug on physiological variables during total intravenous anesthesia.
 It is particularly dedicated to the control community, to be used as a benchmark for the design of multidrugs controller.
 The available drugs are Propofol, Remifentanil, Epinephrine and Norepinephrine and the ouputs are the Bispectral index (BIS), Mean Arterial Pressure (MAP), Cardiac Output (CO) and Tolerance of Laryngoscopy (TOL).
 PAS includes differents well known models along with their uncertainties in order to simulate interpatient variability.
 Blood loss can also be simulated to assess the controller performances on a schock scenario.
 Finally PAS includes standard disturbance profils and metrics computation to facilitate the evaluation of controllers performances.
+The statement of need of this package is first discuss, then some model information are provided to the user.
+The furtur development of the package are discuss at the end.

 # Statement of need